thirumurthis/Learnings/K8s/kustomize/kustomize_custom_pulgin_krm_function.md

 COPY --from=builder /usr/local/bin/function /usr/local/bin/function
 ENTRYPOINT ["function"]
 ```

-- Docker command to generate the image in docker desktop
+- Docker command to generate the image, in below example it mage is only pushed to local Docker Desktop

 ```
 > docker build -t kustomize_dev:1.0.0 .
 ```

-### Now to build the manifes with the container KRM function
- - With reference to the kustomize project structure defined in the [link](https://thirumurthi.hashnode.dev/manage-kubernetes-manifest-with-kustomize)
+### Using the custom plugin in kustomization.yaml configuration

- - Create a folder `prod` under `overlay`
+- Once the image is created successfully, we can add a `prod` folder under `overlay` check my previous blog [link](https://thirumurthi.hashnode.dev/manage-kubernetes-manifest-with-kustomize)

- - `overlay\prod\annotationTransformer.yaml`
+ - `overlay\prod\annotationTransformer.yaml` defining the input to wich resource the annotation should be added.
+In this case to service only

 ```yaml
 apiVersion: transformers.customplugin.co/v1